Nandakishore695/HTML-CSS-Javascript/README.md

 **4.Input Types:**
 - HTML4: Limited input types available.
-- HTML5: Introduces new input types like date, time, month, etc.
+- HTML5: Introduces new input types like week, month, time, datetime, datetime-local, color etc.

 **22.what is the difference between http and https?**